API Reference

 Array

-Fit VG using EM.
+Fit VG using EM or MCECM.
 Defaults to CPU E-step (faster than JAX vmap for the degenerate-GIG posterior arising from the Gamma subordinator).

 Normal Inverse Gamma